John Davis (tight end)

 John Leonard Davis (born May 14, 1973) is an American former professional football player who was a tight end in the National Football League for the Tampa Bay Buccaneers, Minnesota Vikings, and Chicago Bears.
 He played college football for the Emporia State Hornets.
 He also was a member of the Amsterdam Admirals in the World League of American Football.

-Early years
+Early life

 Davis attended Jasper High School, where he practiced football, basketball and track.
 He contributed in setting a national high school record with a time of 39.9 seconds in the 4 × 100 metres relay.